aaronrose87/RoboticLightBallet/pi-setup/README.md

   ``sudo wget --no-check-certificate -O pi-setup.sh http://goo.gl/58aOPA``

   This will pull down the latest setup script from the github repo and save it.
-If you're paranoid, and there's no reason not to be, look at it before you run it.
+(The goo.gl link resolves to https://raw.githubusercontent.com/mitmuseumstudio/RoboticLightBallet/master/pi-setup/pi-setup.sh) If you're paranoid, and there's no reason not to be, look at it before you run it.

   ``sudo bash ./pi-setup.sh``

-At this point the Pi is set
+At this point the Pi is set up to act as a WiFi access point.